bor3ham/redux-jarm/docs/linting.md

 npm install -g \
   eslint-config-standard \
   eslint \
+  eslint-babel \
   eslint-plugin-import \
   eslint-plugin-node \
   eslint-plugin-promise \
   eslint-plugin-standard
 ```

-This is not included in `package.json` as it is assumed your text editor environment is separate
+These are included in the `package.json` for Travis, but it is assumed your text editor environment
-from the docker container.
+is separate from the local project directory.

 ### Sublime Text 3